Alcohol Addiction and Treatment

 Delirium tremens, known more frequently as DTs, are relatively uncommon and only happen in roughly 5% of people diagnosed with alcohol withdrawal.
 These are similar to the other withdrawal symptoms, but much more severe symptoms like intense hallucinations and delusions may occur.
 Other side effects of DTs are:

 - High blood pressure

 - High body temperature

 What Is Involved in Alcohol Addiction Treatment?

 There are a variety of factors that go into whether or not addiction treatment is a success.
-If a medically supervised detox is necessary, then it must to be done at an inpatient center.
+If a medically-supervised detox is necessary, then it must be done at an inpatient center.
 If alcohol withdrawal symptoms are not tended to by an expert doctor or nurse, the results can be severe and even fatal.
 As a matter of fact, 10% of people suffering from alcohol addiction will experience a life-threatening withdrawal, so medical detox is almost always the first step.

 Most treatment starts with a doctor’s evaluation, which will typically involve an assortment of the following: